albelka/message-board/README.md

 # message-board

-Message-board is a simple application written Ember that allows a user to ask or answer questions with update functionality.
+Message-board is a simple application utilizing Ember.
+Message-board allows a user to ask or answer questions with update functionality.

 ## Prerequisites